 There is a history of Northwest Airlines by Frederick L. Johnson in the Winter 2012 issue of Hennepin History magazine.

 The history of air travel in the Twin Cities actually goes back to a racetrack.
-Twin City Auto Speedway, which opened on Labor Day 1915, was located between 60th and 66th Streets and 34th and 46th Avenues on the Mississippi River Bluffs.
-The speedway was meant to compete with the Indianapolis speedway, which had opened in 1911.
+First planned to be built to the north of St Paul, Twin City Motor Speedway was eventually built in 1915 to the west of Fort Snelling.
+The racetrack, which opened on Labor Day 1915, was located between 60th and 66th Streets and 34th and 46th Avenues on the Mississippi River Bluffs.
+The two-mile track was meant to compete with the Indianapolis speedway, which had opened in 1911.
 They were both built by the same man, F.H.
 Wheeler.
+The cost of construction was $900,000.

 30,000 people showed up for opening day, sponsored by AAA.
 14 cars were to go 500 miles, and included drivers Barney Olfield and co-driver Eddie Rickenbacker.
 Alas the construction was shoddy, the concrete rough, as cars either fell apart or dropped out.
 Only six cars finished; the winner was Earl Cooper, driving an American Stutz.

 After only three more races in 1916 and 1917, the race was run.
+The last race came on July 17, 1917.
 By the 1920s the concrete had been broken up and the land was leased for farming.
 All vestiges of the speedway were gone by 1932.
-There is a comprehensive article about Twin City Speedway in the Winter 2007-08 issue of the Minnesota History publication of the Minnesota Historical Society.
+There is a comprehensive article about Twin City Motor Speedway in the Winter 2007-08 issue of the Minnesota History publication of the Minnesota Historical Society.

 Aerial view of Speedway Airfield with racetrack still intact.
 It was removed between 1927-1932.